 - a.
-Training is provided in geographically distributed in-person training facilities, centralized in-person training facilities, and online study programs.
+Training is provided in geographically distributed in-person training facilities, centralized in-person training facilities, and online study programs. - b.

-- b.
 The Department of the Interior and Local Government, via its Local Government Academy offers Rescue Emergency Disaster training at their state-of-the-art Rescue Emergency Disaster Training Center.
-Regional and local Disaster risk reduction and management offices are mandated to
+Regional and local Disaster risk reduction and management offices are mandated to provide training.
+The Humanitarian Leadership Academy (HLA) offers online courses on the PDRRMS.
+The LGA offers its trainings and facilities to local government units (LGUs), and "DILG offices and its partner organizations."51

-- 7 1.
-Farmers and landless rural workers

 - 2. Artisanal fisherfolk

 - 3. Urban poor

 - 4. Indigenous cultural communities/indigenous peoples

 - 5. Workers in the formal sector and migrant workers

 - 6. Workers in the informal sector

 - 7. Women

 - 8. Youth and students

 - 9. Persons with disabilities

 - 10. Victims of disasters and calamities

 - 11. Senior citizens

 - 12. Nongovernment organizations (NGOs)

 - 13. Children

 - 14. Cooperatives